0bfortunato/tcp-chat/README.md

 - `/rooms` - show list of available rooms to join.
 - `/msg <msg>` - broadcast message to everyone in a room.
 - `/quit` - disconnects from the chat server.

+# Used Packages

+- Just the color package by fatih: `https://github.com/fatih/color`